 When reviewing outside sources for a research paper or analytical essay, how do you decide what information to include?
 And then, how do you go about integrating this material into your writing without the quotations appearing clunky, overwrought, or out of place?
 This workshop will help you learn how to select and integrate source material into formal writing assignments by exploring how to evaluate and introduce quotations and how to make analysis both clear and insightful.

+Do you need to improve your essay organization?
 This workshop teaches students how to create cohesion between sentences and paragraphs by using common transition words and highlighting key phrases.

 Think about a tender, juicy cut of Filet Mignon, medium rare.
 Does anything ruin that first perfect bite like a mouthful of gooey fat?
 This experience is similar to that of a reader forced to read a sentence that sounds like this: “ For the first and earliest time in his short young life, Michael was experiencing and feeling the sensations commonly associated with love, an emotion he had never felt before.”
 It's a common misconception among beginning writers that using more words makes one's writing sound more intelligent.
 The opposite is true.
 The trick to good writing is to say as much as you can in as few words as possible.
 Trim the fat, leave the meat.
 This workshop will explore strategies for recognizing and removing this undesirable fattiness from your writing.